After EU June elections, agreement with Mercosur can be reached: “A matter of time and timing”, EU negotiator

-The Mercosur/European Union trade and cooperation agreement, “is a complicated process but it is a also matter of time and timing”, according to Rupert Schlegelmilch, chief EU negotiator of the accord who recently visited Mercosur country and associate members to meet government officials and business groups to confirm EU's determination to finish the deal.
+The Mercosur/European Union trade and cooperation agreement, “is a complicated process but it is also a matter of time and timing”, according to Rupert Schlegelmilch, chief EU negotiator of the accord who recently visited Mercosur country and associate members to meet government officials and business groups to confirm EU's determination to finish the deal.

 The process is complicated because of the coming EU elections next June and the ongoing protests from EU farmers who are not fond of an agreement with Mercosur on agriculture issues, explained the EU official adding that last December when the incumbent Argentine presidential candidate lost the election, Alberto Fernandez simply unplugged the talks.
 Besides before that EU had difficulties dealing with former Brazilian president Jair Bolsonaro, so the time and timing was not the best.